 The expenditures made by recreational users on activities like hunting and fishing generate additional economic benefits throughout the economy beyond the initial spending.
 These additional economic benefits are typically estimated with regional input-output models that relate changes in some specific industry to impacts on other industries in the regional economy.
-The IMPLAN input-output software provides a flexible tool for conducting economic impact analyses at various geographic levels and was used in this study to estimate the additional economic benefits to the economy generated by resident and nonresident direct spending on hunting activities.
+The IMPLAN input-output software provides a flexible tool for conducting economic benefits to the economy generated by resident and nonresident direct spending on hunting activities.
 For the purposes of this study, separate state-level models were created to estimate the economic contributions for the statewide economy.